wensheng/AWS-SAP-C01/README.md

 * [Whizlabs](https://www.whizlabs.com/aws-solutions-architect-professional/) ($19.95, whole site sub $99/year)
 * [Zeal Vora](https://www.udemy.com/course/aws-certified-solutions-architect-professional/) ($34.99)

-I only have experience with last 3 courses.
+I only have experience with last 3 courses and the free readiness course.
 For me both Maarek and Whizlabs courses are good, but lack depth.
 Vora's course are detailed but maybe a little tedious, it has a lot of hands-ons that fill the gap left by other courses.
 Would I recommend them?
 Yes, I do, they are well worth the money, which isn't much compared with the exam registration fee.

 ## Practice Exams ##
 * [Bonso/TutorialDojo 4 tests](https://www.udemy.com/course/aws-solutions-architect-professional-practice-exams-amazon/) (varies, ~$15, wait for sales)